 Many people do not understand why or how other people become addicted to drugs.
 It can be wrongfully assumed that illegal drug users lack moral principles or willpower and that they could stop using drugs simply by choosing to change their behaviour.
 Drug addiction is a complex disease and getting well takes more than good intentions.
 In fact, because drugs change the brain, quitting is difficult, even for those who are ready to do so.
-However, drug addiction can be successfully treated to help people stop abusing drugs and lead productive lives.
+However, drug addiction can be successfully treated by our private drug rehab centre to help people stop abusing drugs and lead productive lives.

 Drug abuse and addiction have many negative consequences and not only for the individual.
 Family and friends can all be affected by family disintegration, loss of employment, failure in school, domestic violence, and child abuse.
 We are experts in treating drug and alcohol addiction so call us today to see how our rehab clinic can help you.

 What is drug addiction rehab treatment like?

 Some people really enjoy treatment and some find it very challenging.
 At The Haynes drug rehab centre we will make your stay as comfortable as we can.
 However we will also give you the therapy and treatment that gives you the best chance possible of getting and staying well.
 This may mean you hearing some uncomfortable truths.
 We will not be telling you these for our benefit – our life would be much easier if we could tell you that everything was rosy and pleasant in your life.
 In reality this is unlikely to be the case.
 Anything we tell you will be with the sole purpose of getting you well.

 So, how we will we know what has been going on in your life and how your addiction has affected it?
 Our first source of information is going to be you.